The ISM Supply Chain Risk Management Group Invites

 You to Attend a Free Web Seminar

-To register for an event, please use this link to provide us with your name and e-mail address.
+To register for an event, please use the link provided in the description of an event.
 A day or two before the event, you will be sent an e-mail with instructions for accessing the web seminar.
 Please note that you will not receive an automatic confirmation e-mail after you register.

 If you have any questions, please contact Lynn Marstiller, ISM Affiliate Support, at email@example.com.

 Time: 1:00 PM Eastern Standard/10:00 AM Pacific Standard

 Title: A Critical View at Risk Management 2014

 Description: What does “risk management” mean by industry sub-segment, and how are programs maturing and changing?
 Join Lora Cecere, founder of Supply Chain Insights, to gain a new awareness of how supply chain risk management is evolving.

 Registration URL: https://attendee.gotowebinar.com/register/212187406441388034

 Date: Thursday, January 16, 2014